jimmychang94/Lab08LINQinManhatten/README.md

 # Lab08LINQinManhatten

+ARCHIVING DUE TO SECURITY WARNINGS
+  - I am archiving this since this was a project for a course I was taking.
+It has since served its' purpose and I don't see a reason to keep updating the project.

 ## Summary
 This project takes json data from a separate file and then converts it to data which can be handled by C#.
 The data contains a list of neighborhoods in New York.